 The sea was our home.
 It wore at cliffs and ground remnants of the world into sand.
 It offered treasures after storms and grew kina and crayfish fat.
 The sea forms the bones of my paintings: the roiling boundary between earth and sky.
 It is familiar visual imagery: the stuff I know.

 These acrylic and mixed media artworks show snippets of New Zealand East Coast beaches.
 They are painted by Amiria Gale – me.

-There is a desire people have to snatch a piece of seascape, to hold it, momentarily, inside our living space, to hang the memory of it on our wall.
-At the heart of a busy city, there is solace, somehow, in knowing that a beach scene from childhood is captured in smears of acrylic and tiny layered brushwork: an illustration of freedom, whilst caught in the furious wheels of ordinary life.
+There is a desire people have to snatch a piece of seascape, to hold it, momentarily, inside our homes, to hang the memory of it upon a wall.
+At the heart of a busy city, there is solace in knowing that a beach scene from childhood is captured in smears of acrylic and tiny layered brushwork: an illustration of freedom, while caught in the furious wheels of ordinary life.

 New Zealand is surrounded by the sea.
 It is no surprise that the people here turn to coastal landscape artworks: latch onto them: a reminder of the waves that lap at their core.

 If you enjoyed this collection of work, you may also like to view my Shell Paintings.

 This website has been created by Amiria Gale and contains artwork as well as unrelated ramblings.
 Amiria has been a teacher of Art & Design and Curriculum Co-ordinator in Auckland schools.
 She has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
 Amiria now runs the Student Art Guide, a website dedicated to helping high school Art students excel.